 In the morning I wandered down to the jetty, which was where the excursion group would meet the nature guides for a briefing.

-There was some kerfuffle concerning whether there were enough riverboats and hints that we might have to take the houseboat instead.
-I secretly rooted for the houseboat… it would be slower and so the tour would take longer but… hey it’s a river houseboat!
+There was some kerfuffle concerning whether there were enough riverboats for everyone, and hints that we might have to take the houseboat instead.
+I secretly rooted for the houseboat.
+It would be slower and so the tour would take longer but… hey it’s a river houseboat!

 However, in the end the guides determined that there were in fact enough riverboats (boo!).
 So the briefing began.
 Then we split up and boarded the boats with our respective guides.

 It had been a long time since the last time I took a nature tour in my own country.
 I was pleasantly surprised to find the guides very good.
 They were articulate, confident, knowledgeable, fit, and handle groups well.
 Clearly they were well trained.
 All of them were local, which was part of the sustainability principles of the resort.